yhpf/Capstone-General_Assembly/README.md

 		belong to.
 		- Comment: I did find a dictionary for what country each letter combination was exual to.
 (Is saves in the file contry_region_explanation).
 In the same file you can also see what countries go into what region.
 There is also a country that equals to global, which is for the world (my interpretation; all countries together).
 That column can be used to see if a specific region or country deviates a lot from what the rest of the world thinks.

 	New shape: (3355829, 11)<BR />
-	Columns: Position, Track Name, Artist, Streams, URL, Date, Year, Month, Day, Country, Region (the order of the columns also was changed)
+	Columns: Position, Track Name, Artist, Streams, URL, Date, Year, Month, Day, Country, Region<BR /> (the order of the columns also was changed)

 ## Jupyter Notebook 2 - cleaning_lyrics
+Status: in progress

 This notebook include:
 - Loading the data
 - Looking at the data
 - Initial munging and EDA<BR />
-Status: in progress

 ## Jupyter Notebook n